unidoc/unioffice/README.md

   prototype code is checked in but it will be reworked once docx/xlsx are 'finished'.

+## Current Work

+The current work being performed is the implementation of a spreadsheet formula parser and evaluator.
+Some initial progress has been made, but there is a long way to go.

+The intent is to get the vast majority of formulas working.
+The data in "A Grammar for Spreadsheet Formulas Evaluated on Two Large Datasets - Efthimia Aivaloglou, et al.", suggests that:

+> (1) most Excel formulas are simple, however formulas with more than 50 functions or operations exist
+> (2) almost all formulas use data from other cells, which is often not local, and
+> (3) a surprising number of referring mechanisms are used by less than 1% of the formulas.

+From this, it appears that we can quickly approach a point of diminishing returns by implementing the most common formula features, saving others for when/if users request it.

 ## Installation ##

     go get baliance.com/gooxml/